tkus0002/ECE4078_Lab_2022/Week10-11/README.md

 If your robot shows indication of performing waypoint navigation, either through manually entering waypoints or autonomously navigating the arena, and there is evidence of waypoint navigation implementation in your code, then you will receive 10pts.

 #### Fruit searching (50pts)
-Your robot has to perform the fruit searching task autonomously in order to get any point for this sub-task.
+Your robot has to perform the fruit searching task autonomously in order to get full marks for this sub-task.
 You will receive 20pts for reaching the first fruit, and 15pts for each of the remaining fruits, which make up a total of 50pts.

-- Mapping (40pts)
-	- SLAM map (20pts): (0.2-Aligned_RMSE)x150, minimum 0pt, your "slam.txt" is used for this
-	- Targets map (20pts): (1-estimation_error)x30, minimum 0pt, your "targets.txt" is used for this
+If you choose to do this semi-autonomously (same as M4 Level 1), then you will receieve 40% of the marks (max of 20pts) for this component.
+You will receive 8pts for reaching the first fruit and 6 pts for each of the remaining fruits.

 ### Rules
 1. Penalty of -2pts for each fruit that the robot collides with